 TRUTH: Mammography is the best technology to detect cancer early.
 The American Cancer Society recommends women also receive a breast examination by a health professional as part of their scheduled physical exam.
 Self-awareness and prompt reporting of any changes are important and strongly encouraged.
 Follow the American Cancer Society guidelines for breast cancer screening.

 - MYTH: If a lump is cancerous, mastectomy is the only option.

 TRUTH: At one time, mastectomy was standard therapy, but now many women have more than one choice.
 The combination of lump removal (lumpectomy) and radiation is performed more commonly.
 And the many treatment options are helping women live healthy, cancer-free lives.

 - MYTH: Only women get breast cancer.

 TRUTH: Breast cancer occurs primarily in women, but occasionally in men.
-Many people do not realize that men have breast tissue, and that it’s possible for them to develop breast cancer.
+Many people do not realize that men have breast tissue and that it’s possible for them to develop breast cancer.

 - MYTH: Having silicone breast implants increases your chance of breast cancer.

-TRUTH: Silicone breast implants can cause formation of scar tissue in the breast, but several studies have found that they do not increase breast cancer risk.
+TRUTH: Silicone breast implants can cause the formation of scar tissue in the breast, but several studies have found that they do not increase breast cancer risk.